hanfak/other-2/notes.md

 *.
 Validates the article fields as required
 14. Delete article
   a.
 Same as edit, no views, but add link for delete
+  b. hide delete if not author of article in view
+  c. prevent user from deleting in cnotrll